 One of the main foundations for various aspects of life in the 21st century is the era of the industrial revolution 4.0 which is marked by the use of technology, communication and information which are applied to everyday life and become the basis of human life.
 This makes the State prepare graduates who are qualified and able to compete globally, and master technological developments (Kanematsu & M. Barry in Khasanah, 2019).
-Thus the support and role of education is expected to form educated human beings through improving the quality and competence of human resources who are increasingly competitive in dealing with developments in information technology.
-This is in line with the mandate of Law Number 20 of 2003 concerning the National Education System which states that educated people are people who believe in and are devoted to God Almighty, have noble character, are healthy, qualified, capable, creative, independent, and become good citizens.

-learning society at every level of the educational unit, including in tertiary institutions (Ministry of National Education, 2007).
+Thus the support and role of education is expected to form educated human beings through improving the quality and competence of human reserves who are increasingly competitive in dealing with developments in information technology.
+This is in line with the mandate of Law Number 20 of 2003 concerning the National Education System which states that educated people are people who believe in and are devoted to God Almighty, have noble character, are healthy, qualified, capable, creative, independent, and become good citizens. democratic and responsible.
+In efforts to achieve this goal, it is necessary to develop an independent learning society at every level of the educational unit, including in tertiary institutions (Ministry of National Education, 2007).
 This means that educational programs in each study program in tertiary institutions must be able to develop students' knowledge, attitudes, and skills in order to be able to solve a problem.